-- historic annual loss rate of 2.3%

-- loss identification period of one year

-- a discount of between 50% and 70% to the originally appraised value if the property pledged is sold, a delay of 12 to 36 months in obtaining proceeds from the foreclosure of collateral.
+- historic annual loss rate of 2.3% - loss rates are constant and can be estimated based on the historic loss pattern for the past 24 months - a discount of between 50% and 70% to the originally appraised value if the property pledged is sold - a delay of 24 to 36 months in obtaining proceeds from the foreclosure of collateral.

 Changes in these estimates could affect the loan impairment provision.
-For example, to the extent that the net present value of the estimated cash flows differs by one percent, the impairment allowance on loans to corporate customers as at 31 December 2013 would be KGS 17,875 thousand lower/higher (2012: KGS 7,649 thousand lower/higher).
+For example, to the extent that the net present value of the estimated cash flows differs by one percent, the impairment allowance on loans to corporate customers as at 31 December 2014 would be KGS 30,915 thousand lower/higher (2013: KGS 17,875 thousand lower/higher).